sidharth-ds/Marketing-Campaign/README.md

 # Marketing-Campaign
 Dashboard for Boosting the profit of a marketing campaign

-## Aim
+## Aim:
-To predict who will respond to an offer for a product or service
+Finding insights to maximize the profit of the next marketing campaign.

-## Observations
+## Observations: